Tag Archives: trials

 –From the Haven of Rest Newsletter

-Note: I came across the above poem sometime ago, and wanted to share it with my readers.
-So many times we can’t see the light because of so much fear, darkness, despair, grief and pain.
+Note: I came across the above poem some time ago, and wanted to share it with my readers.
+So many times we can’t see the light because of so much fear, darkness, despair, grief, and pain.
 We wonder how long?
 How much more?
 When will it end?
 God, are you really there?
 Friends, please know that as long as you have a pulse, there is a purpose.
-As long as you have breathe, there is hope.
+As long as you have breath, there is hope.
 And as long as you’re in your right mind, there are possibilities.
 Under the shadow of His wings, stay the course.
 One day at a time.
 Full speed ahead!

 Weeping may endure for the night, but joy comes in the morning.